Kibabalu/self_powered_active_load/README.md

 The main function of the circuit, the load current control, is done by the remaining precision operational amplifier.
 Four Sziklai-like output stages functions as final control elements for the current load.

-For the heat to be dissipated a appropriate heat sink is needed.
+For the heat to be dissipated, an appropriate heat sink is needed.
 Here the sink LA 6 from Fischer with a length of 150mm is used.
 The sink can be optionally equipped with a fan.
 This can increases the maximum allowed power a lot.

 ![Schematics](la_6.png)